aaltarazi98/fullstack-guide-2025/README.md

 Do NOT be overwhelmed with the sheer amount of content here.
 It is a lot, but it will all become secondhand knowledge with time.
 Take it one section at a time and do what you can.
 Now without further ado, let's get started.

-**Disclaimer as of 2025**: There has been a lot of development in AI and you can now do things like vibe coding and essentially code a small project without having to write a line of code.
+**Note as of 2025**: There has been a lot of development in AI and you can now do things like vibe coding and essentially code a small project without having to write a line of code.
 Needless to say, this is not an effective way to learn how to code, and the more you rely on it the less you will learn.
 I encourage you to avoid using AI, and if you do, to only use it like a more targeted google search.
 Plus, whatever you can vibe code together will have minimal functionality and at some point be impossible to maintain or evolve.
 AI is a crutch that will not help you at all if you're in an interview and you get asked a technical question.

 ## Roadmap